AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootLogSlowQueries/README.md

 **[Log Slow Queries Via DataSource-Proxy](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootLogSlowQueries)**

 **Description:** This application is a sample of logging only slow queries via **[DataSource-Proxy](https://github.com/ttddyy/datasource-proxy)**.
-A slow query is a query that has an exection time bigger than a specificed threshold in milliseconds.
+A slow query is a query that has an execution time bigger than a specificed threshold in milliseconds.

 **Key points:**
 - for Maven, add in `pom.xml` the DataSource-Proxy dependency